 The future of our industry is unpredictable and disruptive.
 Insight and future-oriented skills are key for those who want to take driver’s seat in the transformation of the energy business.

-Lereim is Dean at the internationally recognised Executive Master of Management in Energy, a joint degree between BI Norwegian Business School and IFP School in Paris.
+Lereim is senior adviser at the internationally recognised Executive Master of Management in Energy, a joint degree between BI Norwegian Business School and IFP School in Paris.
 The programme provides specialisation in energy and is among the world’s top energy educations.